 D302 International Business: Operation of International Enterprises (3 cr.)
-P: BUS D301, minimum of junior standing, or consent of instructor.
+P: ECON E201-E202 or equivalent, minimum of junior standing, or consent of instructor; D301 recommended.
 International dimensions of marketing, finance, accounting, taxation, and personnel with an emphasis on management decisions and implementation.
 Analytical framework for decision making in a multinational context.